Another day, another takedown of a controversial book. This time: Thirteen Reasons Why.

-Looking back, I think even then I knew there was something problematic about a book with a premise that justifies self-murder in the face of bullying and sexual abuse almost as a teaching point.
-I also think, that at that time, 10 years ago, the world was not as sensitive as it is today.
-It’s like every fucking day you hear buzz words like “triggered” or “offensive” or “SJW” appear all over the place, from YouTube to real news, it’s inevitable.
+Looking back, I think even then I knew there was something problematic about a book with a premise that justifies self-murder in the face of bullying and sexual abuse as a teaching point.
+I also think that during my time, some 10 years ago, the world was not as sensitive as it is today.
+It’s like every fucking day you hear buzz words like ‘triggered’ or ‘offensive’ or ‘SJW’ appear all over the place, from YouTube to real news, it’s inevitable.

 As someone who was a high schooler during the mid-2000s era, if you were to tell me that the world would turn as mushy as it’s become today, I would scoff the notion.
 Back then, the parents in our neighborhood raised us to be fighters (literally and figuratively), to rise above bullies and depression.
 While a tad stern, more often than not their methods proved helpful to us.
 It did, in fact, make our generation stronger.